oxen-io/oxen-core/README.md

 4. Having the storage server binary ready to run in tandem on the bootstrapped network (https://github.com/session-foundation/session-storage-server).

+5. The cryptography package for python3 `pip install cryptography`

 # Known Issues

 ## Protocols